Skip to content

 }

-Specify what to do when @formatjs/intl errors.
-Your callback function has access to error, one that is provided by @formatjs/intl.
+Specifies what to do when @formatjs/intl errors.
+Your callback function has access to the error object provided by @formatjs/intl.

 By default, ember-intl warns MISSING_DATA (browser doesn't support an Intl API) and ignores MISSING_TRANSLATION (translation message doesn't exist).